toschoo/beet/README.md

 ## Testing

-The library is tested on Linux and should work on other systems as well.
+The library is tested on Linux and should work on other POSIX systems as well.
 The tests use features only available on Linux (e.g. high resolution timers) and won't work on CygWin (and similar).